skupperproject/skupper-console/README.md

 ### Demo mode

-Run the console using a mock data example:
+Run the console using a mock data example (no metrics available):

 ```bash
 yarn start